-With the exception of medical emergencies, all providers are required to call before performing out-of-network services.
+Except for medical emergencies, all providers are required to call before performing out-ofnetwork services.
 In addition, providers are required to work closely with Medical Management staff to coordinate the member's health care within the CHRISTUS Health Plan delivery system.